Warholm wins first leg of audacious one-lap double

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BERLIN: Karsten Warholm landed the first leg of a potentially “crazy” one-lap double when he won a world-class 400 metres hurdles battle at the European Championships on Thursday.
+BERLIN: Karsten Warholm landed the first leg of a potentially “crazy” one-lap double when he won a world-class 400 metres hurdles battle at the European Championships on Thursday — 24 hours before he guns for a second gold in the flat 400m final.

 On a night when Turkey’s Ramil Guliyev produced a dazzling 200m win worthy of the Olympic Stadium that has seen so many historic sprints, Norway’s young world one-lap hurdles champion Warholm prevailed in maybe the best duel of the week.

-It was the second-fastest ever 200m by a European, only bettered by Italian Pietro Mennea’s altitude-assisted 19.72 set in Mexico in 1979.“I’m so happy.
-I have one goal more and that’s to make a new European record and then, in my career, Olympic gold,” said the 28-year-old.
+It was the second-fastest ever 200m by a European, only bettered by Italian Pietro Mennea’s altitude-assisted 19.72 set in Mexico in 1979.

 The rest were effectively distant also-rans, none able to break 20 seconds, with Britain’s Nethaneel Mitchell-Blake taking silver in 20.04 and Jamaican-born Alex Wilson setting a new Swiss record in the same time.